Nearsoft/jobs/readme.md

 ## Product Designer
 🚀

+Nearsofts' UX Team is focused on digital product design, and we are looking for designers with experience in User Interface Design (UI), User Experience Design (UX), and Product Design to join the team.

 ### Role definition

 * Helping UX team and clients to ensure the project is well defined and running smoothly